ghostbuster91/blogposts/router2023-part2/main.md

 1. [hostapd](https://w1.fi/hostapd/)
 2. [iwd](https://iwd.wiki.kernel.org/)

-`Hostapd` is a mature, fully-fledged solution; however, it suffers from not-so-great documentation, and its configuration is quite complex (Wi-Fi is complex in general).
+Hostapd is a mature, fully-fledged solution; however, it suffers from not-so-great documentation, and its configuration is quite complex (Wi-Fi is complex in general).
-On the other hand, we have `iwd`, which is a modern and minimalistic tool.
+On the other hand, we have iwd, which is a modern and minimalistic tool.

-I was told that if I want to do anything beyond the very basics then I should use `hostapd` as `iwd` is still very limited in terms of its capabilities.
+I was told that if I want to do anything beyond the very basics then I should use hostapd as iwd is still very limited in terms of its capabilities.

-`Hostapd` it is then.
+Hostapd it is then.

-Below is very basic `hostapd` configuration for 2.4 GHz radio, that creates a single network that will be bridged to our `br-lan`.
+Below is very basic hostapd configuration for 2.4 GHz radio, that creates a single network that will be bridged to our `br-lan`.

 ```nix
 services.hostapd = {